maxzheng/great-life-guide/double.md

    doing.
 If they did something wrong, it's good to point it out and learn from it, but do it with humor if possible and take it easy -- no need to be too critical (negative emotion).
    See [Behavior Design](#6-behavior-design) section for more details.
-3. **Use motivaiton hacks** like occasionally giving them a reward, but not all the time.
+3. **Use motivation hacks** like occasionally giving them a reward, but not all the time.
    See [Hacking Motivation](#8-hacking-motivation) section for more details.

 Here are some things to **NOT** do, as it will have the opposite effect (they will hate it and stop doing it when you are